AtillaTahak/info-animal/README.md

-# Space Travellers
+# Track EarthQuake

-> This is a React and Redux based single page application about EartQuake.
+> This is a React and Redux based single page application about EarthQuake.
+# How To Use It
+> This project purpose track earth quake on world
+> In order to use this project, you must write the date you want to watch, you must write the start date and the end date on the end date.

+> You should write the magnitude of the earthquakes and how many magnitudes you want to watch and see.
+You should click the more button to see it on the map and see its details.

 # Demo Link
 [Click here](https://epic-benz-1e003c.netlify.app)